top of page

 If the video does not show the required standards clearly or is missing essential parts,

 the score may be rejected.
-Participants may repeat the workout and resubmit their
+Participants may repeat the test and resubmit their video,

-published on cricle21.
+published on circle21.
 Results submitted after the deadline will not be accepted.
 Only

 valid and correctly submitted scores will be accepted.